About our Gastrointestinal Eosinophilic Diseases Program

 Research protocols available for patients

-Research protocols that seek to determine the cause of EGIDs, offer novel treatment plans, and improve the quality of care are a significant part of the mission of the GEDP.
-Interested patients are offered the opportunity to participate in available protocols.
+Research protocols that seek to determine the cause of EGIDs, offer novel treatment plans and improve the quality of care are a significant part of the mission of the GEDP.
+We offer interested patients the opportunity to participate in available protocols.